DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - 🍌**Ring**: closed loop that connects end devices in a continuous ring (all communication travels in a single direction around the ring); A ring topology is a single point of failure at any location around the cable ring
                 - **Multistation Access Unit** (MSAU or MAU) connects individual devices
                 - used in token ring and FDDI networks.
 When all nodes are connected in a closed loop it is a ring, so it would be a Token Rink or Fiber Distributed Data Interface (FDDI).
             - 🍌**Bus**: all devices are connected to a single cable (backbone) terminated on both ends.
 A bus topology has a single point of failure at its central backbone cable.
 When all nodes are connected to a single cable it is considered a BUS network.
+        - 📚Local Area Network (LAN) is a data network that operates across a small geographic area such as a single building or floor.
+        - 📚Wide Area Network (WAN) is a geographically broad network that can cover multiple cities or even countries.
+A WAN connects multiple Local Area Networks (LANs) and other WANs by using telecommunications devices and facilities to form an internetwork.
+        - 📚Metropolitan Area Network (MAN) extends across a large area, such as a city.
+        - 📚Personal Area Network (PAN) is a small, personal-use network such as Bluetooth.

 - 4.1.2 Internet Protocol (IP) networking (e.g., Internet Protocol Security (IPSec), Internet Protocol (IP) v4/6)
      - IP is part of the TCP/IP (Transmission Control Protocol/Internet Protocol) suite